haraka/haraka.github.io/manual/Outbound.md

 * `enable_tls`

-Default: false.
-Switch to true to enable TLS for outbound mail when the remote end is capable.
+Default: true.
+Switch to false to disable TLS for outbound mail.

 This uses the same `tls_key.pem` and `tls_cert.pem` files that the `tls` plugin uses, along with other values in `tls.ini`.
 See the [tls plugin